FREE WORK PLANNER

 This Low Country Boil is a twist on a traditional boil that is perfect for a backyard picnic.
 Foil packets make it easy to grill and cleanup!

 Low Country Boil Recipe (For the Grill)

 If you love the marriage of seafood, savory sausage, fresh summer corn and cajun flavors, you'll love having this Southern recipe in your back pocket!
-We've adapted this low country boil to be made on the grill – but you could adapt this foil packet recipe to cook in the oven as well on 400 for 30-40 minutes.
+We've adapted this low country boil to be made on the grill – but you could adapt this foil packet recipe to cook in the oven as well (just bake at 400 degrees for 30 – 40 minutes).

 What is a low country boil?

 Low country boil got its origins from St. Helena’s Island in South Carolina.
 It was originally called Frogmore Stew which was a fishing community near St. Helena's Island.
 It took on the name due to the area being in low country.